 The worst of all “moments” is the nurse’s departing comment, “The doctor will be with you in a moment.”
 “Oh good,” I say to myself as that good feeling melts into wondering if he’s reading a medical journal to hone up on my medical procedure.
-I’ve already read the Pain Barometer poster and the poster of what a wonderful hospital this is and the cheesy, tranquil picture I’d never place in my home.
+I’ve already read the Pain Barometer poster and the other poster of what a wonderful hospital this is and that cheesy, tranquil picture I’d never hang in my home.
 I’ve seen the stuff that he’s about to use on me but refuse to examine it for fear of knowing too much.

 My dad, self-employed, cleverly put a sign on his door at lunchtime, “Back in moment.”
 He had nice, long lunches.